arieb/python-testdata/README.md

     pip install python-testdata

 ## Examples
-We integrate the awsome fake-factory package to generate data using FakeDataFactory.
+We integrate the awsome fake-factory package to generate data using FakeDataFactory, this allows us to generate all sorts of content like:
+    * Names (First, last, full names)
+    * companies
+    * addresses
+    * emails
+    * urls
+    * and much much more

 lets create a very simple factory that generates Users: